 The Bald Eagle is one of the many bird species that reside in the Taiga Biome.
-The Bald Eagle has a white head and weighs from 8 to 12 ponds.
+The Bald Eagle has a white head and weighs from 8 to 12 pounds.
 Here are some other important details about this bird:

-- The Bald Eagle has a wingspan that can reach up to 7 feet
+- The Bald Eagle has a wingspan that can reach up to 7 feet.

-- Approximately 80% of all Bald Eagles reside in Alaska, although they are found throughout the Biome
+- Approximately 80% of all Bald Eagles reside in Alaska, although they are found throughout the Biome.

 - The nest of a Bald Eagle is built inside of a tree, on cliffs and even on the ground.
 The Bald Eagle will change the shape of the next in order for it to fit in a particular tree.

 - Bald Eagles have exceptional vision.
 Their vision helps them hunt their prey.